-set the size of the GEM_TEMPOBJ_CACHE_SIZE; if omitted, default is 100000.
+- -c tempObjCacheSize set the size of the GEM_TEMPOBJ_CACHE_SIZE; if omitted, default is 100000. - -s stoneName set the name of the running stone to upgrade; if omitted, default is gs64stone. -u gemstoneUser specify the GemStone user name, if seaside was installed as a user other than DataCurator.
+If omitted, defaults to DataCurator.

-- -u gemstoneUser - specify the GemStone user name, if seaside was installed as a user other than DataCurator.
-If omitted, defaults to DataCurator. - -p password - specify the password for gemstoneUser.
-If omitted, defaults to swordfish. - -P pathToUpgradeScript - path to customized to GsDevKit_upgrade instance creation script.
-If omitted, \$GEMSTONE/upgrade/createGsDevKit_upgrade.topaz. - -W enable GEM_LISTEN_FOR_DEBUG, and set up to allow debugging via debuggem.
+- -p password - specify the password for gemstoneUser.
+If omitted, defaults to swordfish. -P pathToUpgradeScript path to customized to GsDevKit_upgrade instance creation script.
+If omitted, \$GEMSTONE/upgrade/createGsDevKit_upgrade.topaz.

+-W enable GEM_LISTEN_FOR_DEBUG, and set up to allow debugging via debuggem.